fraca7/dsremap/README.rst

 DSRemap allows you to rewrite the Dualshock 4 inputs on the fly by acting as man-in-the-middle between the controller and the PS4.

+This allows you, for instance, to disable buttons, remap them, or even add gyro aiming to a game that doesn't support it natively.

 You'll need either an Arduino Leonardo (wired setup) or a Raspberry Pi Zero W (Bluetooth setup) in addition to the software.
 See full documentation at Readthedocs_.

 .. _Readthedocs: https://dsremap.readthedocs.io/en/latest/